 - Period of performance is Nov.
 1, 2023 – May 15, 2024.

 - Awards are contingent upon receipt of NASA funding and quality of submitted proposals.

-- This is a competitive scholarship program for community college and non-senior undergraduate students (freshmen, sophomores and juniors only) at two- and four-year institutions, who attend a Minority Serving Institution (MSI), or Historically Black College or University (HBCU) identified in NASA’s Minority Serving Institutions Exchange in the State of North Carolina.
+- This is a competitive scholarship program for community college and non-senior undergraduate students (community college, freshmen, sophomores and juniors only) at two- and four-year institutions, who attend a Minority Serving Institution (MSI), or Historically Black College or University (HBCU) identified in NASA’s Minority Serving Institutions Exchange in the State of North Carolina.
 A list of eligible community colleges and universities is provided under “Eligibility Requirements” below.